ggciag/mandyoc/paper/paper.md

 The free surface of the Earth can be simulated and is numerically stabilized using the Free Surface Stabilization Algorithm [@kaus2010stabilization].
 Surface processes of erosion and sedimentation can also be incorporated in the thermo-mechanical model, allowing the coupling between the Earth's interior dynamics and the processes occurring at its surface.
 Complex boundary conditions for the velocity field, variable both in space and time, can be adopted by the user to simulate different episodes of tectonism.
-Different benchmarks are available in the repository and can be reproduced by the user (e.g. thermochemical convection – @van1997comparison; plume-lithosphere interaction – @crameri2012comparison).
+Different benchmarks are available in the repository and can be reproduced by the user, including thermochemical convection [@van1997comparison] and plume-lithosphere interaction [@crameri2012comparison].

-As an example of application of `Mandyoc`, \autoref{fig:rift} presents snapshots of one numerical scenario of lithospheric stretching imposing a divergent flow direction, resulting in rifting and break-up.
+As an example application of `Mandyoc`, \autoref{fig:rift} presents snapshots of one numerical scenario of lithospheric stretching imposing a divergent flow direction, resulting in rifting and break-up.
 In this example, the upper crust, lower crust, lithospheric mantle and asthenosphere present different rheology and density, resulting in faulting mainly in the upper crust and part of the lithospheric mantle.
 Additionally, deformations in the lower crust and at the base of the lithospheric mantle are accommodated by ductile creep flow.
 This example can be reproduced from the repository.

-# Figures

 ![`Mandyoc` example of application of the thermo-mechanical model to simulate the stretching of the lithosphere, assuming different rheologies.
 The scales of gray represent cumulative strain in the different materials.
 Details can be found in the repository.\label{fig:rift}](JOSS_figure.png)